eclipse/repairnator/doc/scripts.md

 For more details about the configuration, [read this documentation](repairnator-config.md).

+## `launch_rtscanner.sh`

+You can launch Repairnator to analyze Travis CI builds in realtime and to repair failing ones.

+First open your `repairnator.cfg` config file (see above) and edit the values under `Realtime scanner configuration` section:
+  - `DURATION` is an optional value: if the value is left blank, the process will never stop; else it will last the specified duration (pay attention on the format, see: [https://en.wikipedia.org/wiki/ISO_8601#Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations))
+  - `WHITELIST_PATH` and `BLACKLIST_PATH` can be left on the default value, or you can use the files available in `repairnator/repairnator-realtime/src/main/resources`

+Then just run the script `launch_rtscanner.sh`.

+* this generates build reproduction info and patches as local files in a folder named `logs/`
+* in this default setup, no MongoDB is used, no email notification is done

 ## `repair_buggy_build.sh`

 From a Travis URL like this one: https://travis-ci.org/surli/test-repairnator/builds/352395977 you can retrieve a Build ID by taking the last part of the URL.